-A preliminary assessment based on experiences in similar Pacific environments suggests a sustainable yield of 30%-40% of recharge would be applicable (Fry and Falkland 2011), indicating a sustainable yield for the fresh groundwater area to be $159,989 \text{ m}^3/\text{year}$ to $213,318 \text{ m}^3/\text{year}$.
+A preliminary assessment based on experiences in similar Pacific environments suggests a sustainable yield of 30%-40% of recharge would be applicable (Fry and Falkland 2011), indicating a sustainable yield for the fresh groundwater area to be 159,989 m/year to 213,318 m/year.

-Utilising a sustainable yield range of 30%-40% of recharge for sustainable yield equates to an average sustainable yield value of 4.2kL/day /Ha to 5.6kL/day /Ha.
-This is equivalent to a sustainable pumping rate per square kilometre of about 0.4ML/day to 0.56ML/day or about 4.8-6.5L/s.
+Utilising a sustainable yield range of 30%-40% of recharge for sustainable yield equates to an average sustainable yield value of 4.2 kL/day /Ha to 5.6 kL/day /Ha.
+This is equivalent to a sustainable pumping rate per square kilometre of about 0.4 ML/day to 0.56 ML/day or about 4.8-6.5 L/s.

-Given the thin nature of the lens at the time of the survey, a more conservative value for sustainable yield of 159,989 m3/year, or 30% of recharge, is applied.
-Under current estimated abstraction from the lens of 98,185m3/year, current abstraction is equivalent to 61% of the estimated sustainable yield.
+Given the thin nature of the lens at the time of the survey, a more conservative value for sustainable yield of 159,989 m/year, or 30% of recharge, is applied.
+Under current estimated abstraction from the lens of 98,185 m/year, current abstraction is equivalent to 61% of the estimated sustainable yield.